mounirn/ns_demo_flutter/README.md

 - Home page based on selected participating client/team
 - Search by selected client class, object code, name

+## Flutter Architecture/Framework

+Learn about the followings:

+- Foundation: includes the core classes common to all UI designs
+  - ChangeNotifier

+Choose from the following options for the screen UI designs

+- Material: match your brand across platform
+- Cupertino: iOS look and feel
+- Fluent: MS Windows support (as of Flutter version 2.10)

+Understand the followings:

+- Widgets
+- Navigation
+- Rendering, Painting, Gestures

 ## Components and Widgets Used